GitauHarrison/notes/comment_moderation.md

                            )
 ```

 If you navigate to the index page, you will notice that no comments are being displayed.
 This is because, at this point, all comments have a default value of `False` for the `allowed_comment` field.
-To show comments in this page, you will need to _allow_ them from the admin dashboard.
+To show comments on this page, you will need to _allow_ them from the admin dashboard.

 ![Display Approved Comments](images/comment_moderation/display_approved_comments.png)

-Notice how only one comment appears in the index page whereas the admin dashboard shows all comments.
+Notice how only one comment appears on the index page whereas the admin dashboard shows all comments.

 ### Comment Moderation Complete